A beautiful poster featuring Charles Rennie Mackintosh’s drawing of Fritillaria from 1915.

 Size: 297 W x 420 H mm (A3).

-Your poster will be sent wrapped in acid free tissue and rolled in a protective tube.
+Your poster will be sent wrapped in acid free tissue and protectively packed.